 Studies have found that children with lower Vitamin D levels had delayed motor development.
 Similarly, sometimes Vitamin D deficient children seem to suffer from general muscle pain and weakness.
 In both children and adults, scientists have linked low Vitamin D levels to several illnesses.

-Children with only moderately low Vitamin D levels often show few symptoms of a deficiency, which can make it difficult for parents to spot.
+Children with moderately low Vitamin D levels often show few symptoms of a deficiency, which can make it difficult for parents to spot.
 In these cases, parents will need to rely on bloodwork to show if their children have adequate vitamin D. Testing vitamin D should be included in a yearly routine metabolic panel.
 Ask your doctor if you’re not sure!

-Children who are severely deficient will usually suffer from noticeable symptoms or signs.
+Children who are severely deficient usually suffer from noticeable symptoms or signs.
 Here are some of the more common ones: